dialoguemd/covid-19/src/regions/ca/info/faq/45_when-to-go-hospital.md

 - New confusion
 - Inability to wake or stay awake
 - Bluish lips or face
-- Sudden loss of smell or taste for unknown reasons
-- Presence of new discolorations in the extremities (fingers or toes)

 \*This is not an exhaustive list of all possible symptoms.
 Please call your medical provider for any other symptoms that are severe or concerning to you.